MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Czech/advances.md

 - Linking by amounts remaining or billing the final document.
 - Linking based on VAT rates.

-## Factboxes - Customer/Vendor Statistics
+## FactBoxes - Customer/Vendor Statistics

 The customer and vendor card statistical information windows were supplemented with information about advances:
 - Invoiced Amount of Advance